 \section{Conclusion}

-We study time fairness in the online knapsack problem ($\OKP$), showing impossibility results for existing notions, and proposing a definition of \textit{conditional time-independent fairness}, which is generalizable.
-We give a deterministic algorithm achieving the Pareto-optimal trade-off between fairness and efficiency, and explore the power of randomization and simple predictions.
-Evaluating our $\ECT$ and $\LAECT$ algorithms in trace-driven experiments, we observe positive results for competitiveness compared to existing algorithms in exchange for significantly improved fairness guarantees.

-\paragraph{Limitations and future work.} There are several interesting directions of inquiry that we have not considered which would be good candidates for future work.
-It would be interesting to apply our notion of time fairness in other online problems such as one-way trading and bin packing, among others \cite{ElYaniv:01, Lorenz:08, Balogh:17:BP, Johnson:74:BP, Ma:21, Balseiro:22}.
-Another fruitful direction is exploring the notion of \textit{group fairness} \cite{Patel:20} in $\OKP$.
-Finally, it would be interesting to consider consistency and robustness results for our new prediction model in $\OKP$ \textit{without} fairness constraints.
+We study time fairness in the online knapsack problem ($\OKP$), showing impossibility results for existing notions, and proposing a generalizable definition of \textit{conditional time-independent fairness}.
+We give a deterministic algorithm achieving the Pareto-optimal fairness/efficiency trade-off, and explore the power of randomization and predictions.
+Evaluating our $\ECT$ and $\LAECT$ algorithms, we observe positive results for competitiveness compared to existing algorithms in exchange for significantly improved fairness guarantees.
+There are several interesting directions of inquiry that we have not considered which would be good candidates for future work.
+It would be interesting to apply our notion of time fairness in other online problems such as one-way trading and bin packing, among others \citep{ElYaniv:01, Lorenz:08, Balogh:17:BP, Johnson:74:BP, Ma:21, Balseiro:22}.
+Another fruitful direction is exploring the notion of \textit{group fairness} \citep{Patel:20} in $\OKP$, which is practically relevant beyond the settings considered in this paper.